-Article and Photography © Karen Bergeron Alternative Nature Online Herbal 2021.
+Articles and Photography © Karen Bergeron Alternative Nature Online Herbal 1997-2022 unless otherwise noted.

 Osage Orange is a tree that gets little love and respect since it's main use was replaced with barbed wire.
 It bears large bumpy fruits full of sticky latex and fiber.
 The ripe, sliced and dried fruit makes a pleasant herbal infusion that may have many healthful properties as it containes isoflavones and anti-oxidants.
 Hedge Apples may not be very palatable as a fruit, but they are not toxic.

 Hundreds of herb and wildflower pictures to browse!